deepika1115/devops-docker-exercises/README.md

 # devops-docker-exercises
-This repository contains solutions to Docker DevOps exercises from CUniversity of Helsinki Course.
+This repository contains solutions to Docker with DevOps exercises from the University of Helsinki.